ClipzGit/ClipzGit/README.md

  **My name is Cameron, I am going to give you a brief introduction about myself.**

- I have been interested in Software Development & Website Development since 2017, and ever since I have been self teaching myself programming and attending College courses.
+ I have been interested in Software Development & Website Development since 2017, and ever since I have been self teaching myself programming.

  Languages that I have thorough expierence in:
  - C# .NET 💻